 The previous sections highlighted issues that are relevant to the risk management of these products.
 Members and boards of the companies or funds issuing these contracts need to be comfortable with the risk exposure they are accepting.
-The most important risks to consider include:
+These risks include:

-- Significant improvements to longevity.
-(Section 4.6.)
-The big risk is a sudden unexpected systemic improvement in mortality that never reverts20 (e.g. finding a cure for cancer).
-This would cause policyholder payments to drop substantially and permanently or cause significant losses to insurers. - The risk inherent in the clarity of the communication to policyholders of all the uncertainties discussed above in both the marketing and disclosure documents. - The creation of unreasonable benefit expectations for policyholders that do not accord with the company's intentions, and their ongoing management (Section 4.7.2 above). - Integration including a holistic view of the retirees' funds and income (Section 4.4) - Management of equity across cohorts and over time (Section 4.7).
+- Significant improvements to longevity (Section 4.1.4).
+The big risk is a sudden unexpected systemic improvement in mortality that never reverts (e.g. finding a cure for cancer).
+This would cause policyholder payments to drop substantially and permanently, or cause significant losses to insurers. - The risk inherent in the clarity of the communication to policyholders of all the uncertainties discussed above in both marketing and disclosure documents. - The creation of unreasonable benefit expectations for annuitants that do not accord with the company's intentions, and their ongoing management (Section 4.5.2 above). - Integration including a holistic view of the annuitant' funds and income (Section 4.4). - Anti-selection risks when the assumptions differ from the best estimates that would apply to an individual account.
+The risks may arise from new business, and if the individuals can decide to change annual income, to withdraw or to change their death benefit (Section 4.5.5). - Management of equity across cohorts and over time (Section 4.5). - Legacy risks if products or even cohorts are closed to new business.
+They may arise after a sizable portfolio has developed but are perhaps more likely where the product fails to gain traction and a viable portfolio size is never reached (Section 4.5.1).